Murder of Laquan McDonald: Laquan McDonald

 Laquan Joseph McDonald (September 25, 1997 – October 20, 2014) was from the 37th Ward of Chicago.
 According to NBC Chicago news, McDonald earned $1,100 working after school in the Youth Advocate Program in 2014.
 His final report card showed that he had earned an A in personal finance and music, a B in world studies and reading, and Cs in biology and algebra.
 He had a younger sister and brother.
 One of McDonald's teachers described him as "very respectful and reserved".
 The teacher added that McDonald "was not aggressive".

 Toxicology reports later revealed that McDonald had PCP in his blood and urine at the time of the encounter with police.
-Defense expert pharmacologist James Thomas O’Donnell testified that the amount found was enough to suggest he had taken the drug on the day of the shooting, and that it could cause "significant bizarre behavior".
+Defense expert pharmacologist James Thomas O'Donnell testified that the amount found was enough to suggest he had taken the drug on the day of the shooting, and that it could cause "significant bizarre behavior".

 Jason Van Dyke

 Jason D. Van Dyke (born c.
 1978) was born in Hinsdale, Illinois, and graduated from Hinsdale South High School in 1996.
 He earned a bachelor's degree in criminal justice from St. Xavier University in Chicago.
-A 14-year veteran of the Chicago Police Department and earning a salary of $78,012, Van Dyke is married and has two children.
-Since 2001, some 20 citizen complaints have been filed against Officer Van Dyke, but none resulted in disciplinary action.
+A 14-year veteran of the Chicago Police Department, Van Dyke is married and has two children.
+Since 2001, some 20 citizen complaints had been filed against Officer Van Dyke, but none resulted in disciplinary action.

 Ten of the complaints allege he used excessive force, and two involve the use of a firearm.
 A jury awarded a Chicago man $350,000 after determining Van Dyke employed excessive force during a traffic stop.
 One complaint involved verbal abuse by Van Dyke, who used a racial slur.
 Van Dyke was involved in preparing questionable documentation of a separate shooting in 2005.

 According to CNN, "the Chicago Police Department has about 12,000 officers.
 Like Van Dyke, 402 officers have 20 or more complaints on file in the database.
 The most complaints against any officer, according to the database, is 68.
 The database shows that of the 20 complaints against Van Dyke, none resulted in discipline.
 Five complaints in the database were "not sustained", five were unfounded, four resulted in exoneration, five had unknown outcomes, and one resulted in no action taken."